-For further information, visit the Student Health Service Web site at http://home.llu.edu/student-health or contact Student Health Service at 909/558-8770.
-For additional information on the communicable diseases policy, consult the Student Handbook at <llu.edu/student-handbook>, University Policies: Communicable disease transmission-prevention policy.
+For further information, visit the Student Health Service website or contact Student Health Service at 909/558-8770.
+For additional information on the communicable diseases policy, consult the Student Handbook, University Policies: Communicable Disease Transmission Prevention.

 Upon admission into a degree program, each student is assigned an academic advisor who serves as the student's first line of communication in addressing professional and personal successes and potential challenges.

-Academic advisors are prepared to discuss career opportunities, academic policies, academic problems, curriculum, and personal circumstances.
+Academic advisors are prepared to discuss career opportunities, academic policies, academic problems, curricula, and personal circumstances.

-It is the student's responsibility to consult with his/her advisor in planning the program of study.
+It is the student's responsibility to consult with their advisor in planning the program of study.
 Thereafter, advisees should schedule counseling sessions with their advisors to monitor progress and assure completion of degree requirements.
-When questions arise relating to curriculum or policy requirements, students should always refer first to the CATALOG and their own program curriculum outline.
+When questions arise relating to curriculum or policy requirements, students should always refer first to the catalog and their own program curriculum outlines.
 Next, they may seek counsel from their academic advisor.
 Questions arising after discussion with the advisor should be referred to the department chair or the academic dean.

 Orientation and advisement sessions are scheduled for all new students.
-These sessions provide general guidance regarding student services, health care, library resources, safety and security, registration procedures, and academic policy.
+These sessions provide general guidance regarding student services, health care, library resources, safety and security, registration procedures, and academic policies.

-After acceptance into the chosen program, the Office of International Student and Scholar Services will contact international applicants and guide them through the appropriate procedures for obtaining student visas, which includes providing evidence of their financial ability to meet estimated living expenses and all financial obligations to the University that will occur during their program.
+After acceptance into the chosen program, the Office of International Student and Scholar Services will contact international applicants and guide them through the appropriate procedures for obtaining student visas, which include providing evidence of their financial ability to meet estimated living expenses and all financial obligations to the University that will occur during their programs.
 For questions, please contact International Student and Scholar Services at 909/558-4955.

 All official pre-entrance test scores (e.g., TOEFL, GRE) as required by each program must be sent directly to the Office of University Admissions by the testing organization.

 All international (non-U.S.) transcripts, including high school, must be submitted to one of the LLU-approved evaluation services.
-See llu.edu/central/apply/intltrans.page for a list of the approved companies.
+See llu.edu/central/apply/intltrans.page for a list of approved companies.

-United States immigration regulations and Loma Linda University require that international students must be prepared to provide an advance deposit and must provide documentation that additional funds will be forthcoming to meet school expenses.
+United States immigration regulations and Loma Linda University require that international students must be prepared to provide an advance deposit as well as documentation that additional funds will be forthcoming to meet school expenses.
 The deposit will be held by the University during the program of study and will be applied to the last quarter's tuition charge.
-Alternatively, the deposit may be refunded, less any outstanding balance on the account, if the student is denied a visa or terminates his/her program.
+Alternatively, the deposit may be refunded, less any outstanding balance on the account, if the student is denied a visa or terminates their program.

 Scholarships and assistantships for international students are scarce.
 The student should contact the Loma Linda University Financial Aid office and speak with a financial aid advisor regarding availability and application information.

 F- and J-visa international students must obtain written authorization from International Student and Scholar Services before accepting any on-campus employment.
 Off-campus employment requires prior issue of a work permit by the U.S. Citizenship and Immigration Services.
-F- and J-visa students must limit their employment to twenty hours or fewer per week while registered for courses and while classes are in session during three of four quarters in an academic year.
-Regulations allow full-time work (forty hours or fewer per week) during school breaks and summer vacations (if a student's program allows summer quarters off).
+F- and J-visa students must limit their employment to 20 or fewer hours per week while registered for courses and while classes are in session.
+Regulations allow full-time work (40 hours or fewer per week) during school breaks and summer vacations (if a student's program allows summer quarters off).
 For questions, please call International Student and Scholar Services at 909/558-4955.

 Loma Linda University is authorized by the United States Department of Homeland Security to issue F-visa applications (i.e., I-20 forms).
 The F-1 student visa is the visa of choice for most international students coming to Loma Linda University.
-This visa allows some nondegree study (e.g., certificates and internships).
+This visa allows some non-degree study (certificates and internships).
 Degree-earning students are subject to study load requirements and are allowed limited on-campus employment.

-International Student and Scholar Services can be contacted at 909/558-4955 for further information regarding F-1 student visas and the regulations governing this visa.
+International Student and Scholar Services can be contacted at 909/558-4955 for further information regarding the F-1 student visa and regulations governing this visa.

-Loma Linda University has an approved exchange visitor program under the U.S. Department of State.
-This J-visa exchange program is authorized to sponsor/host degree-earning students, nondegree (continuing education) students, student interns, short-term scholars, visiting professors, and research scholars.
-A J-visa application form (i.e., DS-2019) is issued after an exchange visitor has been accepted into a program, scholar position, or professor position; and has documented his/her financial plan (including health insurance for the J-1 and all J-2 dependents).
+Loma Linda University has an approved exchange visitor program under the United States Department of State.
+This J-visa exchange program is authorized to sponsor/host degree-earning students, non-degree (continuing education) students, student interns, short-term scholars, visiting professors, and research scholars.
+The J-visa application form (DS-2019) is issued after an exchange visitor has been accepted into a program, scholar position, or professor position—and documented their financial plan (including health insurance for the J-1 and all J-2 dependents).